cemalley/ADRN-EH-Project/Annovar/README.md

 2. A summary of known and novel variants per chromosome.

 ## Order of operations
-The last line of each of the following has the exact command used to run on the cluster system.
+The last line of each of the following has the exact "qsub" command used to run on the cluster system.
 Read each file and uncomment/comment out the appropriate GNU parallel command as indicated.

 1. annovar-download-hg19.sh
 2. split-vcf-by-chr.sh